pfheatwole/thesis/source/foil_geometry.rst

   2. Assigning values to those variables

 * This chapter started with *wing sections* to derive a general equation typical of existing geometry models.
-It decompose the position variable to allow positioning via an arbitrary reference point.
-The decomposition decoupled all the variables, making it easier to design parametric functions for each of them.
-I concluded with my choice of parametrization, and some examples of canopies using that parametrization.
+It decomposed the position variable to allow positioning via an arbitrary reference point.
+The decomposition allowed each design variable to be decoupled, making it easier to design them using simple parametric functions.
+I concluded with a simplified model that eliminated most of the extra complexity of the expanded model, and showed some examples of canopies using that parametrization.

 * Reference the :ref:`foil_aerodynamics:Case study` (Belloc's wing) and :doc:`demonstration` (my Hook3ish)